Loading profile data...

 Make sure you read every question in the application carefully.
 Answer questions concisely and in exactly the way the scheme wants.
 If there's a word limit, stick to it.

-Take note of any extra information that the awarding body is requesting, such as a business plan and or other details about your company.
+Take note of any extra information that the awarding body is requesting, such as a business plan and other details about your company.
 Equally, don't provide lots of information that isn't asked for.

 Get help from an expert